msLinuxNinja/fio-test_files/README.md

 All the tests bypass the pagecache to avoid false positives when doing IO, the idea of these tests is to verify disk performance.

+To run FIO simply move into the directory you want to test and run:

+`fio /path/to/config/file`

 # read-maxIOPS-random.fio
 This test runs RANDOM IO using 4K blocksize, with a smaller blocksize this test is suited for IOPS testing.